 - Nicotine reaches the brain in less than 7 seconds.

-- Nicotine is as addictive as opioids, alcohol, and cocaine.
+- Nicotine is more addictive than alcohol, cannabis, and cocaine.

 - It is a myth that nicotine reduces stress.
 Once addicted to nicotine, withdrawal can worsen stress and anxiety.